IrosTheBeggar/mStream/docs/web_player.md

 ## Bugs

 Song caching causes some playback issues on mobile.
-Need top disable it on mobile browsers
+Need to add code to disable it on mobile browsers